TOO122/ai-customer-support-automation/README.md

 ## Blueprint File

-Click the link below to download the Make.com blueprint:
+Click the link below to open the Make.com blueprint.

+Then click **Raw** to download the `.blueprint.json` file and import it into Make.

 [Download the Make.com Blueprint](AI-Powered%20Customer%20Support%20Automation.blueprint.json)
 ---

 ## Project Structure